RandomHashTags/destiny/README.md

 ### Static

-Initial testing of a basic HTML response shows that this library has the lowest server latency and most consistent timings **when serving the same content**.
+Initial testing of a basic HTML response shows that this library has the lowest server latency, highest throughput and most consistent timings **when serving the same content**.

 ### Dynamic